kasemir/org.csstudio.display.builder/Readme.md

 Major TODOs:
  * Add many more widgets and their properties.
-   Each new widget is added as its own class derived from the base `Widget` and registered in `WidgetFactory`.
+   Each new widget is added as its own class derived from the base `Widget` and registered via extension point.

 ** Representation **